Patina Finishes for Steel

 Introduction to Patinas

-A patina is a surface coating on a bare metal surface.
+A patina is a surface coating on a bare metal surface formed by chemical reaction.
 It is distinctive over applied coatings like painting and powder coating in that the effect is caused by actually reacting a solution with the metal surface.
 Metals react with moist air on their own in a gradual pace.
 By using a blend of acids and/or salts, the process is greatly accelerated to a time frame that is managable for decorative application.
 Also, there are nonreactive patina products avialable that either modify existing patinas or splash color on bare metals.
 One such nonrective product is dye oxide patinas.

 Usually, when one thinks of putting a patina on metal they usually think of metals like copper, silver, and bronze.
 This is because these metal have the greatest range of reactive colors over the other metals.
 Unfortunately, the cost of these metals makes them practical for jewelry and not so much large artworks.
 Steel is the most widely used industrial metal and most inexpensive.
 If diligent, one can find steel even cheaper or even free in scrap form.
 As this article implies, there is still a good selection of finishes for steel besides the traditional rust finish.